ray-project/ray/doc/source/rllib/key-concepts.rst

-An algorithm sets up its :py:class:`~ray.rllib.env.env_runner_group.EnvRunnerGroup` and :py:class:`~ray.rllib.core.learner.learner_group.LearnerGroup`, both of which use `Ray actors <actors.html>`__ to scale sample collection and training from a single core to many thousands of cores in a cluster.
+An algorithm sets up its :py:class:`~ray.rllib.env.env_runner_group.EnvRunnerGroup` and :py:class:`~ray.rllib.core.learner.learner_group.LearnerGroup`, both of which use `Ray actors <actors.html>`__ to scale sample collection and training, respectively, from a single core to many thousands of cores in a cluster.

 ..
 TODO: Separate out our scaling guide into its own page in new PR